aspencapital/aws-mwaa-local-runner/README_ASPEN.md

 ```

 ## Connecting to AWS with SAML
 The easiest way to establish a connection is to use the `aws_default` connection.
 You must use your temporary saml credentials after calling `saml2aws login`.
 You will pull the necessary values from `~/.aws/credentials` under the profile name corresponding to your saml session.
 In my case, I have named that profile `saml`.
+You can use `tools/mwaa_connection.py` to build the connection string and copy the result to the clipboard.

 Example of credentials after authenticating with `saml2aws login`.
 ```ini